framesurge/perseus/docs/src/tutorials/first_app/setup.md

 Now, you should be able to type `wasm-pack` in your terminal to get another help page!

 The next tool is one you might be familiar with if you're coming from the JavaScript world: [Rollup](https://rollupjs.org).
-Rollup is a bundling tool for JavaScript, and it works really nicely with WASM.
+Rollup is a bundling tool for JavaScript, and it works really nicely with Wasm.
 If you loathe JavaScript with a passion, don't worry, the only JavaScript in Perseus just invokes your (infinitely superior) Rust code!
 You can install Rollup with the following command:

 ```
 npm i -g rollup
 ```

 or

 ```
 yarn global add rollup
 ```